 Born and raised in Massachusetts, Joe is fluent in Spanish and holds a bachelor’s degree in Management Science and Engineering from Stanford University as well as a J.D. from Harvard Law School.

-He lives with his wife, Lauren, a health policy expert, their daughter, Eleanor, and their dog, Banjo, in Newton, Mass.
+He lives with his wife, Lauren, a health policy expert, their daughter, Eleanor, their son, James, and their dog, Banjo, in Newton, Mass.

 Click here to download Joe's official headshot.